 - Hawksearch's Integration Will Refine Your Search Experience – presents how to connect Hawksearch to Kontent.ai by showing how to request and display search results.

 In-app filtering can work well for smaller web applications and single-page applications.
-For example, if you have a smaller project (up to 100 content items) and don’t need a robust search, you can cache the content from your Kontent.ai project in your app and filter the content during the app's runtime.
+For example, if you have a smaller project (up to 100 content items) and don’t need a robust search, you can save the content items from your Kontent.ai project in your app’s memory and filter the content during runtime.